anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 ├── bash.tf
 ├── bigquery.tf
 ├── composer.tf
-├── configure-preferences.sh <--- We will first run this
+├── configure-preferences.sh <--- We will first run this - it creates a terraform.tfvars file
 ├── dataplex.tf
 ├── dpgce.tf
 ├── dpms.tf